Dark Matter from Anomaly Cancellation at the LHC: DARK MATTER AND LOCAL BARYON NUMBER

 \section{DARK MATTER AND LOCAL BARYON NUMBER}

 As mentioned above, one predicts a fermionic DM candidate from gauge anomaly cancellation in a theory where the baryon number is a local symmetry.
-The baryon number can be defined as a local gauge symmetry and one can have a simple theory based on as proposed in Refs.~\cite{Duerr:2013dza,FileviezPerez:2014lnj}.
+The baryon number can be defined as a local gauge symmetry and one can have a simple theory based on as proposed in Refs.~\cite{Duerr:2013dza,FileviezPerez:2014lnj,FileviezPerez:2024fzc}.
 The baryon number is not anomaly-free and one has to add extra fermions to cancel all anomalies.
-As discussed that there are three realistic models for anomaly cancellation, with more detail given in Refs.~\cite{FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj,Duerr:2013lka,Duerr:2014wra,Ohmer:2015lxa}.
+As discussed above, there are four simple realistic models for anomaly cancellation, for more details see Refs.~\cite{FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj,Duerr:2013lka,Duerr:2014wra,Ohmer:2015lxa,FileviezPerez:2024fzc}.
 These theories predict a new leptophobic gauge boson, \ZB, a new Higgs, \SB, and extra fermions.
-Additionally, in the theories studied in Refs.~\cite{Duerr:2013dza,FileviezPerez:2014lnj}, one predicts a DM candidate, $\chi$, from anomaly cancellation.
+Additionally, in the theories studied in Refs.~\cite{Duerr:2013dza,FileviezPerez:2014lnj,FileviezPerez:2024fzc}, one predicts a DM candidate, $\chi$, from anomaly cancellation.

 In these theories one has the following interactions:

 with $\SB \sim (1,1,0,n_B)$, $\chi_L \sim (1,1,0,n_\chi)$, and